Suzuki Jimny Rhino Edition goes on sale in Malaysia; restricted to just 30 units

 Inside the cabin, the Jimny Rhino edition gets DLX (deluxe) floor mats and an all-black colour scheme carried over from the standard version.
 Other notable features include the touchscreen infotainment system with Apple CarPlay and Android Auto, Bluetooth connectivity as well as 50:50 split seats at the rear, which can fold flat and make way for a flat load bed.

 The Malaysian-spec Jimny 3-door draws power from the familiar 1.5-litre petrol engine tuned for 101 bhp and 130 Nm of peak torque.
-It is offered with only the 5-speed manual on the Rhino edition with Suzuki's AllGrip Pro 4WD system as standard.
+It is offered with only the automatic transmission on the Rhino edition with Suzuki's AllGrip Pro 4WD system as standard.

 The limited edition model is priced at 174,900 Malaysian Ringgit (approx. ₹30.6 lakh).
 While the Rhino edition is restricted to just 30 units, existing buyers can order the visual upgrades as an add-on kit for the Jimny.
 The limited edition could certainly inspire buyers of the Jimny 5-door in India who are now taking deliveries, especially with the very cool retro grille.